New TeamsAny questions about joining ProLeague as team?

 - The coefficient for each season is calculated as a sum of all points obtained by community's clubs dividing by the total number of clubs representing the community in that season for both Champions League and Europa League, however the points for Europa League results of the community will be multiplied by 0.75.

 - In the case if two communities have the same coefficient, the association with the higher coefficient in the most recent season is placed first.

 - Each team gets three (3) points for a win, one (1) point for a draw and 0 points for losing.

 - Clubs that reach the round of 16, quarter-finals, semi-finals, final or winning of the Champions League or Europa League, are awarded an additional points for reaching the stage: 0.5 points for reaching round of 16(qualifying from the group), one point for reaching quarter finals, 1.5 points for reaching semi-final and 2 points for reaching the final.
 The champion gets 2 more additional points.

 - Points are not given for free win of any kind, either walkover or opponent being banned.
 Additional points for reaching the "in between" stage are also not given.

 3.1.
 There will be a draw before the group stage and for each individual knockout-stage.
-The draw will be done by an online randomizer.
+The draw will be done randomized.